 Finally, in 2010, longboards were mass popular!
 People used this equipment for various purposes.
 Some rode it to seek fun while others used it as a source of transport.
 City touring on longboard has been a significant trend from the very beginning.
 People with longboards always preferred covering small distance with this fun equipment in a natural way while enjoying refreshing city environment.In this period, the majority of students came to college riding their longboards because it was easy to carry indoors and ride the narrow paths inside the college.
 Many of them always loved to perform thrilling tricks in college to impress their friends.
 In fact, longboard races and maneuverability competitions were also held publically and in colleges to promote this sport.

 Current Age of Longboarding

-Now this sport is not only restricted to the sport magazine but is also covered by renowned sport channels.
+Now, this sport is not only restricted to the sports magazine but is also covered by renowned sports channels.
 In short, this activity has become quite a thing!

 The advancement of longboards is like a long journey with short pauses.
-This activity has took many years to establish itself as a proper sport among youth and adults.
-Beginning its journey from 1950s, longboards have been through a lot of advancements and modifications to successfully reach the peak popularity in current age.
-From amusement to travelling, longboards have served riders in many ways.
+This activity has taken many years to establish itself as a proper sport among youth and adults.
+Beginning its journey from the 1950s, longboards have been through a lot of advancements and modifications to reach the peak popularity in the current age successfully.
+From amusement to traveling, longboards have served riders in many ways.